zephyrproject-rtos/zephyr/doc/platform/basic_cortex_m3.rst

 | SYSTICK      | on-chip    | system clock         |
 +--------------+------------+----------------------+

-Other hardware features are not currently supported by Zephyr applications.
+The kernel currently does not support other hardware features on this platform.

 Interrupt Controller
 ====================

-.. _fsl_frdm_k64f's platform documention: fsl_frdm_k64f.html

-Refer to the `fsl_frdm_k64f's platform documention`_.
+Refer to the :ref:`fsl_frdm_k64f`.

 .. note::
    Unlike the fsl_frdm_k64 platform configuration, the basic_cortex_m3